V4Fire/Client/src/components/base/b-router/README.md

 #### Using a path with the router transition methods

-When we use the router transition methods, like `push` or `replace`, we specify the route to go by a name, but also, we can use a path of the route.
-The code below:
+When we use router transition methods such as `push` or `replace`, we specify the route to go by name, but we can also use the path of the route.
+Code below:

 ```js
 this.router.push('/help');